 “There was a young man who helped me out there, but I don’t know where he went.
 He’s on this flight.”

 “I’m sure he’ll show up.
 Hey, were you searched?”
+I asked her.

 “The baggage security was worse.
 Where are you from?”